School Flag Program

 On unhealthy days, schools can use this information to adjust physical activities to help reduce exposure to air pollution, while still keeping students active.
 During wildfires, members of the school and the surrounding community can adjust their activities accordingly to reduce their exposure to smoke and particle pollution.
 Regular physical activity – at least 60 minutes a day – promotes health and fitness.
 The purpose of the school flag program is to help children continue to exercise while protecting their health when the air quality is unhealthy or when a smoke advisory is in effect.

-Application to participate in the pilot program must include the completed Pilot School Flag Program Application signed by the school’s Principal and a one page narrative on why their school should be selected for participation as the MDAQMD’s pilot school.
-Application deadline is March 23, 2017 at 5:00PM.
+Application to participate in the MDAQMD School Flag Program is available year around beginning May 1, 2017.
+Applications must include the completed School Flag Program Application signed by the school’s Principal and a one page narrative on why their school should be selected for participation in the MDAQMD’s School Flag Program.